visgl/deck.gl/docs/layers/point-density-grid-layer.md

 - Default: `1`

 Cell elevation multiplier.
-The elevation of cell is calculated by `elevationScale * getElevation(d)`. `elevationScale` is a handy property to scale all cells without updating the data.
+The elevation of cell is calculated by `elevationScale * getElevation(d)`.
+`elevationScale` is a handy property to scale all cells without updating the data.

 ##### `extruded` (Boolean, optional)

 - Default: `true`

 Whether to enable cell elevation.
 Cell elevation scale by count of points in each cell.
-If se to false, all cell will be flat.
+If set to false, all cell will be flat.

+##### `lightSettings` (Object, optional) **EXPERIMENTAL**

+This is an object that contains light settings for extruded polygons.
+Be aware that this prop will likely be changed in a future version of deck.gl.

+## Accessors

 ##### `getPosition` (Function, optional)

 - Default: `object => object.position`

 Method called to retrieve the position of each point.

-##### `lightSettings` (Object, optional) **EXPERIMENTAL**

-This is an object that contains light settings for extruded polygons.
-Be aware that this prop will likely be changed in a future version of deck.gl.